davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 draft: true
 ---

-Did you know there's a small set of basic data structures and algorithms that underpin just about every system that stores and retrieves data on disk, from databases to file systems and more?
+Did you know there's a small set of basic data structures and algorithms that underpin just about every software system that stores and retrieves data on disk, from databases to file systems and more?

-It turns out there's a fairly straightforward line of reasoning that you can follow to get more or less to today's state of the art &mdash; all you need is some basic familiarity with data structures like hash tables and binary trees:
+There's a fairly straightforward line of reasoning that you can follow to get more or less to today's state of the art &mdash; all you need is some basic familiarity with data structures like hash tables and binary trees.
+That lines of reasoning goes something like this:

 ## Let's Design a Store

-We'll start with one of the most basic kinds of storage systems: a key/value store, where we store both the keys and values on disk.
-We'll provide the following basic interface:
+We'll start with one of the most basic kinds of storage systems: a key/value store, where we store both the keys and values on disk with the following interface:

 * The client (our user) defines the structure of a **key** and a **value**
-* Our **write** method adds a key/value pair to our store
+* Our **write** method adds a key/value pair to add to our store
 * Our **read** method accepts a key, and reads the corresponding value from the store

 This interface should seem familiar: it's the basic key/value map interface provided by many programming languages and runtimes.
 If this seems like an odd interface to use for disk storage, keep in mind that most "real" storage systems rely on something that looks an awful lot like a key/value mapping, even if these systems don't specifically use the words *key* and *value*.
 For example:

-* Want to download a web page?
+* Want to open a web page?
 You need to provide its URL (a key)
 * Want to read a file?
 You need to provide its path (a key)
 * Want to load a value from memory?
 You need to provide its address (a key)
 * Want to query a database?
 You need to provide a primary *key*

-Later on we'll see how to gussy up an on-disk key/value store like this one to make it the core of a database, or a file system.
+Later on we'll see how to gussy up an on-disk key/value store like this one to make it the core of a database, a file system, or maybe something else.
 But for now let's focus on how to build a store like this one efficiently.

 ## The Key Problem